 Published on September 19th, 2015 | by Pro Wrestling Stories0

-Your Saturday morning hangover cure is back again with the 3rd installment of this month’s ‘Playboy’ Gary Hart Series here on Pro Wrestling Stories.
-In this excerpt, Hart writes about the time Dusty Rhodes showcased a talent unbeknownst to some – singing!
+Your hangover cure is back again with the third installment from of our ‘Playboy’ Gary Hart Series here on Pro Wrestling Stories.
+In this excerpt, Hart wrote about the time Dusty Rhodes showcased a talent unbeknownst to some – singing!

-There’s just something about Dusty Rhodes singing and dancing with Bob Armstrong, Jerry Brisco and Don Muraco that brings a smile to my face.
+There’s just something about Dusty Rhodes singing and dancing with Bob Armstrong, Jerry Brisco and Don Muraco that brings a smile to our face.

 “During the summer of 1974, Dusty Rhodes and I went into the T-shirt business together.
 Yes, we were in the midst of a heated feud throughout the state of Florida – but in reality – we were very tight.
 We invested $250 apiece and printed up “Dusty Rhodes” T-shirts.
 Dusty then sold them out of the back of his white 1972 El Dorado.
 It had stars and stripes down the sides, and across the front it said, “The American Dream.”
 It was very noticeable, and when he pulled up at an arena, people would rush his car to meet him.
 Then, when he would open his trunk, people would see the T-shirts and ask if they could buy one.
 He would tell them to speak to some friend of his, and leave him there to sell every single one.
 We printed up these T-shirts in secret, because wrestlers weren’t allowed to sell concessions, and over a period of six weeks – before Eddie Graham caught on and made us stop – Dusty and I made $2,500 selling shirts out of the back of his trunk!